ibrhmucar/ibrhmucar/README.md

 </p>

-I'm Ibrahim
+I'm Ibrahim :smile:

-I have been in the IT industry more than 2 years as a SDET.
-I am a detail-oriented and performance-oriented Software Automation Test Engineer with a proven track record of completing all tasks with full dedication.
-I also work well in a close team while being resourceful, self-motivated, and best results-oriented, taking the initiative to solve problems and ensuring that mistakes are corrected.
-I push myself to the limits to have exemplary planning skills with valuable transferable skills such as analyzing, paying attention to details, working towards goals, and achieving the best possible results.
-I am interested in using and learning new technologies and tools.
+* I have been in the IT industry more than 2 years as a SDET.
+* I am a detail-oriented and performance-oriented Software Automation Test Engineer with a proven track record of completing all tasks with full dedication.
+* I also work well in a close team while being resourceful, self-motivated, and best results-oriented, taking the initiative to solve problems and ensuring that mistakes are corrected.
+* I push myself to the limits to have exemplary planning skills with valuable transferable skills such as analyzing, paying attention to details, working towards goals, and achieving the best possible results.
+* I am interested in using and learning new technologies and tools.
 In addition to these, the use of Selenium WebDriver, Jmeter, and Postman.
 I use Jira and Trello from project tracking programs.
-I am working on Java as a programming language.
+* I am working on Java as a programming language.
 My learning continues.